suhuf/THM_Write-/Writeups/Carnage.md

 **Without downloading the file, what is the name of the file in the zip file?**

-Here we are going to be interacting with the sample itself, we are going to export the downloaded malicous zip artifact and then unzip it to see what it contains, it goes without saying this should be done in a safe environment.
+Here we are going to be interacting with the sample itself.
+We are going to export the downloaded malicious zip artifact and then unzip it to see what it contains.
+It goes without saying that this should be done in a safe environment.

 To do this in Wireshark, go to **File** -> **Export Objects** -> and Select **HTTP**